verlok/vanilla-lazyload/README.md

 ### SEO friendly

-LazyLoad **doesn't hide your images from search engines**, even if you don't specify any initial `src` you your image.
+LazyLoad **doesn't hide your images from search engines**, even if you don't specify any initial `src` for your image.

 ### It works with your favourite framework